HTMi

 HTMi, Hotel and Tourism Management Institute Switzerland is a private educational institute, that offers undergraduate and postgraduate academic degrees.
 The Institute provides hospitality management development courses and has its campus in Sörenberg, Switzerland.
-Each semester the Institute has approximately 200 students from more than 35 nationalities to engage its range of programmes, of which a similar number of additional students will be concurrently undertaking work placements, supported by the school, in Switzerland and internationally to consolidate their academic training.
-Currently, the Hotel and Tourism Management Institute is organised into six centres:
+Each semester the Institute has approximately 200 students from more than 35 nationalities, of which a similar number of additional students will be concurrently undertaking work placements.
+The Institute is organised into six centres: